ollieistic/dotfiles/README.md

 > [!WARNING]
-> These dotfiles are **ONLY** made for my system.
+> These dotfiles are **ONLY** meant for **MY** system.
+> There's no guarantee they will work out of the box on yours.
-> Do not send in PRs and/or issues.
+> Do NOT send in any PRs and/or issues.

 ## My Dotfiles
-This repository contains all my dotfiles, which consists mostly of configuration files for my Arch Hyprland setup.
+This repository holds my dotfiles for an Arch Linux setup with Hyprland, containing customized configurations for various applications and system settings.
+Nearly all of them written made from scratch by me, sometimes with help from others.

-## Software I use
+## Some of the software I use
 - Browser: **Librewolf**
+- Terminal: **Kitty**
+- Code IDE: **Neovim** (occassionally VSCodium)
 - File Manager: **Nautilus**
+- Screenshot Manager: **Hyprshot**
+- Image Manipulation: **GIMP**
 - App Launcher: **Rofi**
-- Code IDE/Editor: **Neovim/Vim (occasionally VSCodium)**
-- Wallpaper Manager: **Hyprpaper**
-- Screenshot Manager: **Flameshot**
-- Image Manipulation: **GIMP**
-- Email Client: **Thunderbird**
+- Emoji Picker: **Smile** (available on Flathub)

+As you may be able to tell, I prefer free and open-source software (FOSS).

+---

 > [!NOTE]
-> You can absolutely use my dotfiles if you want but you are required to set them up yourself.
-You are requried to fix all eventual issues yourself and cannot come to me complaining and asking why **my dotfiles** do not work on your system.
+> You can, of course, use any or all of my dotfiles.
+> However, please note that if you choose to do so, you are responsible for addressing any issues that may arise on your system.
+> Using someone else's dotfiles comes with its own risks, so proceed with caution.